 Reverse Engineering is a method of restoring a product from an evaluation of its software structure, functionality requirements, and functions.
 This builds a list of the software and extracts knowledge from it.
 This technology is intended to promote maintenance work by improving a systems’ understandability and generating the necessary documents for a legacy system.

-4. This form of inquiry involves individuals in a productive process of learning about program and service operation.
+- This form of inquiry involves individuals in a productive process of learning about program and service operation.
 The method of identifying something and explaining how it works is an important way to learn and develop how to create a system.
-Reverse engineering makes it possible to duplicate an existing component by collecting the physical dimensions, characteristics, and properties of the component.
+Reverse engineering makes it possible to duplicate an existing component by collecting the component’s physical dimensions, characteristics, and properties.
 A well-planned life-cycle analysis and cost or benefit analysis should be carried out to justify the reverse engineering projects prior to attempting reverse engineering.

 It consists of the following steps, according to Methodology:

-- Compare your observations with the actual device and suggest an improvement.
+- First, compare your observations with the actual device and suggest an improvement.

 - Observe and analyze the operating mechanisms of the system.

 - Dissect and study the inner workings of a mechanical device.

 A researcher may collect the technical data needed to record the function of software or part of a process through reverse engineering.
 Researchers can examine the strength of systems and identify their weaknesses in performance, interoperability, and security when using reverse engineering software.
 The reverse engineering method helps researchers understand how a system functions and what elements of the software lead to its failure to operate.
 Independent producers can be interested in a competitive market that recognizes the improvements made to dominant goods.
 For example, It is necessary for security audits that allow code users to better protect their systems and networks by discovering security flaws.
 It often begins with the creation of better designs and the interoperability of existing products.